AidanLeeCalamera/Pip-Boy-Inventory-JSON-Generator/README.md

 <br/>

 # Any PRs with custom items, whether from the games or just fun items you've made, are encouraged and welcome!
-Simply create your custom item in the app, export the json file, and copy the item into the corresponding preset js file.
-(If you have any custom sounds or images, you should PR those too into DATA)
+Simply create your custom item in the app, export the json file, and copy the item in the curly brackets into the corresponding preset js file.
+(If you have any custom sounds or images, you should PR those too into DATA)<br/>

-If you wanted to make a Nuka-Cola item, you would set all the stats in the app, any sound(s) you want, any images, etc. Export as a json, in this case it would look like:
+For example, if you wanted to make a Nuka-Cola item, you would set all the stats names and values in the app, any sound(s) you want, any images<sup>**1**</sup>, etc. And export as a json, in this case it would look like:
 ```
 [
   {